 A student or group found guilty of misconduct and/or against whom a sanction has been imposed may appeal to the Chair of the Appellate Review Board.
 The appeal petition must be in writing and specify the grounds for appeal.
-The petition must be filed within ten class (or exam) days of the original notification of the finding of guilt, or within two calendar weeks if classes (or exams) are not in session for ten days following the notification.
+No special format for a petition is required; but the petition should specify the facts supporting the stated grounds for the appeal.